beam-community/bamboo/README.md

     import Supervisor.Spec

     children = [
-      # Add the supervisor that handles deliver_later calls
+      # This is where you add the supervisor that handles deliver_later calls
       Bamboo.TaskSupervisorStrategy.child_spec
     ]

-    # This part is usually already in the start function
-    opts = [strategy: :one_for_one, name: MyApp.Supervisor]
-    Supervisor.start_link(children, opts)
+    # The rest of the code for starting the app
   end
   ```